Western Wind Data Set

 Modeling of Excluded Sites

 The geographic information system, or GIS, databases that are used for screening are not perfect.
 These automated screening techniques are also no substitute for a real person.
-For this reason, 3TIER modeled many more sites than were needed in the Western Wind and Solar Integration Study so that there would be ample sites to generate scenarios for the study.
+For this reason, 3TIER modeled many more sites than were needed in the WWSIS so that there would be ample sites to generate scenarios for the study.

 The rated power output is the power output that would be determined by using the manufacturer's rated power curve and looking up the power output that corresponds to the wind speed.
-Each grid point is estimated to hold ten Vestas V90 3 MW turbines; 3TIER modeled the power output of ten turbines at 100 meters above ground level on each grid point.
+Each grid point is estimated to hold 10 Vestas V90 3-MW turbines; 3TIER modeled the power output of 10 turbines at 100 m above ground level on each grid point.

-The SCORE-lite power output was developed by 3TIER because real wind turbines and real wind plants do not produce as smooth output as this "rated power output".
-The SCORE technique is a methodology to put the observed stochastic behavior of real wind turbines and real wind plants back into the wind output.
-The SCORE process is stochastic so while it is accurate in the long-term, the specific wind power outputs at t and t+1 may not be accurate.
+The SCORE-lite power output was developed by 3TIER because real wind turbines and real wind power plants do not produce output as smooth as this "rated power output."
+The SCORE technique is a methodology to put the observed stochastic behavior of real wind turbines and real wind power plants back into the wind output.
+The SCORE process is stochastic, so although it is accurate in the long-term, the specific wind power outputs at t and t+1 may not be accurate.
 For regions where wind speeds are often near wind turbine cut-out (~25 m/s), SCORE output does not replicate the hysteresis of real wind turbines in which wind turbines that have cut-out (wind speed greater than 25 m/s for the Vestas V90) cannot restart until the wind speed drops below a cut-back-in speed (20 m/s for the Vestas V90).
 The hysteresis-corrected SCORE is an attempt to put the wind turbine hysteresis at cut-out back into the plant output.
-While this hysteresis should be put back in on a turbine level, it is put back in on a 30 MW wind plant level because that is the granularity of 3TIER's wind plant modeling.
+Although this hysteresis should be put back in on a turbine level, it is put back in on a 30-MW wind power plant level because that is the granularity of 3TIER's wind power plant modeling.